earthcubeprojects-chords/chords-docs/_pages/admin.md

 **Project name**

-**"DOI (optional, but please use the CHORDS DOI of 10.5065/d6v1236q or another DOI that is linked to the CHORDS DOI in the metadata)."**
+**DOI** (optional, but please use the CHORDS DOI of 10.5065/d6v1236q or another DOI that is linked to the CHORDS DOI in the metadata)

 **Affiliation**